Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     + Zero-day threats are new threats that nobody has seen before.
 They result from the arms race between IT organizations and cyber attackers.
 Because they are brand new, zero-day threats are unpredictable and difficult to prepare for.
     + Advanced persistent threats (APT) which are attack campaigns where attackers establish a presence on a network to gain access and remain undetected over a long period of time.
 They intentionally attack specific high-value targets.
 They take time to study their target and conduct a specialized attack that is more likely to succeed.
     + APTs are sophisticated cyber attacks that include long-term surveillance and intelligence gathering, punctuated by attempts to steal sensitive information and target vulnerable systems.
-  + Reminder: The three categories of threats are natural threats, human-induced threats, and technological threats.
-Natural threats include environmental factors such as floods, hurricanes, earthquakes, and fires.
-Human-induced threats include activities such as cybercrime or negligence in the workplace.
-Technological threats involve risks posed by technology itself such as hacking or data breaches caused by malicious software.
-The impact of these threats can vary significantly and range from minor disruption to serious financial losses.

 - Threat Actors
   + A threat actor, also known as a malicious actor, is any person or organization that intentionally causes harm in the digital sphere.
 They exploit weaknesses in computers, networks and systems to carry out disruptive attacks on individuals or organizations.
   + The term “threat actor” includes:
-    + cybercriminals
+    + cybercriminals (which ofen refers to thieves behind a ransomware or a crypto mining malware attack)
     + idealogues such as hacktivists (hacker activists) and terrorists
     + nation-state sponsored hackers
     + malevolent insiders
     + even internet trolls
-  + The term “cybercriminal” ofen refers to thieves behind a ransomware or a crypto mining malware attack.
   + Nation-state threat actors work at a national level; they generally target intelligence in the nuclear, financial or technology sectors.
 This type of threat usually refers to government intelligence agencies or military, meaning they are highly trained, extremely stealthy and protected by their nation’s legal system.

 - Motivations for Threat Actors